A person in a suit interacts with a digital interface displaying the word "AI" surrounded by interconnected technology icons.

 2. Ethical SaaS Becomes an Industry: A new generation of startups will offer “algorithmic audits” as-a-service, standardizing accountability like ISO standards did for factories.

-3. Mainstream Worker Reskilling: Expect a national AI literacy initiative by 2026, focusing on displaced labor sectors from customer service to logistics.
+3. Mainstream Worker Reskilling: Expect a national AI literacy initiative by 2026, targeting displaced labor sectors from customer service to logistics.

 The Big Takeaway: Taming the Algorithm Without Taming Ourselves